Professional Instructors (PIO) and Part-Time Instructors

 Instructional Development Grants for PIO

 Western agrees to provide a minimum of six thousand dollars ($6,000) each year of the WMU-PIO AFT/AFL-CIO Agreement to be used to support teaching and learning proposals from bargaining unit members.
-Proposals are also encouraged from groups of part-time instructors, departments, and interdepartmental consortia of part-time instructors.
+Proposals are also encouraged from groups of professional instructors, departments, and interdepartmental consortia of professional instructors.
 Topics of proposals may include, but are not limited to: program development, continuing self-education, and international education.
 Proposals will be reviewed through a process developed by the Office of Faculty Development and approved by the Office of the Provost.

 Professional Instructors Organization